TuxVinyards/quickemu-mod/README.md

 ## Changes

+\@ 2023-06-20  From quickemu 4.8, the value " --screenpct xx"  may be used on SDL, where xx is a value from 25 to 100   (Linux VM's only)   This currently should be added to the settings file eg. `Extra_QE_Params="--screenpct 85"`

 \@ 2023-05-15 I have found a way to get a full wrapping script that still gives a menu interface and allows modding.
 This now replaces quickemu-tools as default to accompany quickemu original.
 Depending on your point of view, use it in a similar way to quickgui.
 But with more features.

 \@ 2023-05-19  Added the ability to store a record of the Qemu Virtual Hardware profile.
 Esp. useful for Windows VM's.